matloff/worthycsds/README.md

 * Data scientists:  Analyzing, graphing and predicting data.
 Wide variation here, in terms of job responsibilities, and requirements.
-Many in this occupation come from non-CS majors, such as Sociology or Business.
-There is possible need for an advanced degree and so on.
+Many in this occupation come from non-CS majors, such as Sociology or Business, while many other jobs in this field require a Master's or even a PhD.
 If for instance the job title involves something like "machine learning," an advanced degree is almost certainly required.

-* Database analysts:  A big bank would quickly go out of business if its software and hardware couldn't keep up with the huge daily olume of checks, credit card transaction and so on.
+* Database analysts:  A big bank would quickly go out of business if its software and hardware couldn't keep up with the huge daily volume of checks, credit card transactions and so on.
 Making the database speedy is thus of huge importance.

 * Security specialists:  How to foil the Bad Guys?
 This requires a